timaeusx/ds4400-gene-expression/README.md

 Grid seach cross validation was used to determine the ideal parameters for PCA, random forest, and KNN models.

 ## Results
-_Describe the results from your experiments._
-- Main results: Describe the main experimental results you have; this is where you highlight the most interesting findings.
-- Supplementary results: Describe the parameter choices you have made while running the experiments.
-This part goes into justifying those choices.

 ### Principal Component Analysis/Regression
 Using cross validation, we determined that a linear regression model run on the dataset reduced to 35 principal components achieved the lowest mean squared error (MSE) score.
 This model was validated on the test set and achieved an R^2 score of about 0.72 and MSE score of 0.06.
 We applied this dimensionality reduction to the rest of the models to see if there was any improvement, but in most cases saw a reduction in accuracy.